MENUMENU

 Jump to Recipe

-This easy recipe for spicy seared tuna adds a little bit of heat in the form of a Sriracha mayonnaise sauce.
+This easy recipe for spicy seared tuna adds a little bit of heat in the form of a spicy mayonnaise sauce.
 It’s both incredibly flavorful and so simple to make!
 The perfect seafood supper.

-This is the point in time during the year when I am all about searing my seafood (just a few days ago I posted about seared scallops) because now that it’s getting warmer, bathing suit season is looming.
-And there’s nothing better for keeping your waistline in order like having delicious, nutritious seafood a few times a week.
 This spicy seared tuna is a particular favorite, because the spiciness comes via the easy sauce, which you can drizzle on liberally if you like things extra spicy (the Southern husband) or sparingly if you are spiciness wimp (me).

 Ready to sear up some scrumptious tuna?
 Let’s make it!

-Back at the tuna, you want a nice thick tuna steak, which you are going to marinate in a bath of soy sauce and lime juice and sesame oil.
+You want a nice thick tuna steak, which you are going to marinate in a bath of soy sauce and lime juice and sesame oil.
 When you are ready to cook it up, you want to sear it in a really hot hot hot pan for a couple of minutes a side.
-Here comes my regular plea for you to get yourself a cast iron pan, which is the perfect pan for something like this.
+Or even just one minute if you like your tuna super rare. 🙋🏼♀️

-The sauce is as simple as mixing up a little mayo with some Sriracha sauce.
 When the tuna is done, slice it up and drizzle it with the amount of spicy sauce that is right for your lucky diners.
 Sprinkle on some sesame seeds and some scallions and you are good to go.

 Spicy Seared Tuna